 The most important initial aim after sustaining an ankle sprain is to recover your full range of movement and this may include a combination of stretching exercises and gentle manual therapy.
 We will be able to advise you about the use of ongoing ice or elevation and how to modify your activities depending on the severity of your sprain.
 As time progresses we will work with you to strengthen your ankle up again and improve your balance and agility so that you can return to your normal sports or activities.
 This is important as there is a high risk of re-injury after an ankle sprain which is greatly reduced by participating in a progressive, structured rehabilitation programme.
 Other techniques may be used such as taping your ankle to facilitate muscle recovery or improve your stability.

-Our Chartered Physiotherapists are here to promote your recovery, so if you have sustained an ankle injury recently or one that is not recovering then call us today on 01202 725090 to book an appointment.
+Our Chartered Physiotherapists are here to promote your recovery, so if you have sustained an ankle injury recently or one that is not recovering then call us today on 01202 725090 or book your appointment online.